 In 2005, QNB announced its commitment to expand internationally and in 2011 stated its Vision 2017: "To be a Middle East and Africa Icon".
-With its remarkable growth in the previous years, QNB has now become the largest financial institution in the MEA region, based on key financial metrics.
-Following a group-wide strategic review in 2014, QNB defined its Vision 2020 to become "one of the leading banks in Middle East, Africa and South East Asia".
-Although recent macroeconomic headwinds have presented challenges to its industry and its vision, the Middle East, Africa and Southeast Asia (the "MEASEA") continue to be the focal points for QNB Group's global growth.
-These regions require trade and investment flows to support the building of the foundations for socio-economic development such as infrastructure, including transport, real estate, power, telecoms, healthcare, education and tourism.
+With its remarkable growth in the early part of this decade, QNB became the largest financial institution in the MEA region in 2015, based on key financial metrics such as assets, loans, deposits and net profit.
+Following a group-wide strategic review in 2014, QNB defined its Vision 2020 to become "one of the leading banks in the Middle East, Africa and South East Asia".
+QNB intends to position itself as the gateway bank to the MEA region where it, as financial intermediary, can facilitate economic growth.
+The Middle East, Africa and Southeast Asia ("MEASEA") continue to be the focal points for QNB Group's global growth.
+These regions require trade and investment flows to support the building of the foundations for socio-economic development, such as infrastructure, including transport, real estate, power, telecoms, healthcare, education and tourism.
 This will, in turn, also drive population growth, consumer demand and consumption, resulting in higher economic growth across these markets.
-By strategically positioning its business in these key growth corridors, QNB is securing its vision to become the leading bank in MEASEA.
+By strategically positioning its business in these key growth corridors, ONB is securing its vision to become the leading bank in MEASEA.
 Through its own network as well as through its partners and alliances, QNB has the necessary local knowledge, niche expertise and an understanding of the risks and opportunities to successfully create and capture significant value in those markets.
-This positively contributes to QNB's growth and adds additional strength to the QNB Group by diversifying its sources of revenue and profit.
+This positively contributes to the growth and strength of the QNB Group by diversifying its sources of revenue and profit.
 Furthermore, to realise this vision, QNB has developed a five-year strategy with an implementation roadmap, focused on organic and inorganic growth complemented by stepping up QNB's human capital and technology infrastructure.
+In summary, QNB has a two-pronged strategy: (i) to protect its market-leading domestic universal banking franchise and (ii) to accelerate international growth in MEASEA, both organically and inorganically.
 QNB regularly engages leading international management consulting firms to assist in developing its corporate or country strategies.
-QNB's corporate level strategy comprises the following key elements: